Patwin: Language

 The Patwin language is a Southern Wintuan language.
 As of 2021, one Patwin person was a documented first-language speaker of Patwin.
 The Patwin language also has two main dialects.
-The two dialects differentiate based off location.
+The two dialects differentiate based on location.
 The first Patwin dialect known as River Patwin, which is mainly used along the Sacramento River located in Colusa County.
 The second dialect is Hill Patwin, which is the language commonly used in the hills and plains to the west of the Sacramento River.
 The Patwin language is also in a family of other known Indigenous languages such as Nomlaki and also as mentioned before Wintu.
 All together these three languages belong to the Penutian language family.
 However these languages are also have close relations to other Indigenous languages such as; Maiduan, Miwokan, Ohlone, and the Yokuts.

 As stated earlier, one Patwin person was documented as first-language speaker.
 However, many tribal members and activist are pursuing the reclamation of the Yocha Dehe Wintu Nation.
 Bertha Wright Mitchell also known as Auntie Bertha, by many is responsible for keeping the language and culture of the Yocha Dehe Wintun Nation together.
 Teaching Patwin to the younger generation was the key component that Auntie Bertha gave to the community, keeping the language and culture thriving and from steering away of the notion that the Patwin language was becoming extinct after being listed as a at-risk language in 1997.